 That’s good news for students wondering how to reconcile a love of history with a job market low on openings for historians.
 Online liberal-arts degrees in history offer a range of valuable skills that can prepare students for careers from government to education to business.

-Choose among history degree levels
+An overview of history degree levels

 History degrees are available at all levels, but most related careers require at least a bachelor’s degree in history.
 Earning a two-year associate degree in history can be a good stepping stone toward the four-year degree but is rarely sufficient on its own for most jobs.